Electra City Tower

 Education:

-IDC Herzliya, LL.M.
-2011
+IDC Herzliya, LL.M., 2011

-IDC Herzliya, LL.B.
-B.A. in Business Administration, Cum Laude 2002
+IDC Herzliya, LL.B. and B.A. in Business Administration (cum laude), 2002

 Admission:

-Member of the Israel Bar Association since 2003
+Israel Bar Association, 2003

 Insights & News - Terry Almozlino Arnon: